-- Comply with applicable laws, rules, regulations, and provisions of the charter contract. - 2.
-Timely complete and submit all necessary document requests from the Commission in its monitoring and oversight. - 3.
+- Comply with applicable laws, rules, regulations, and provisions of the charter contract. - Timely complete and submit all necessary document requests from the Commission in its monitoring and oversight. - 3.
 Create and implement policies and procedures following general practices and guidelines to manage school operations. - 4.
 Maintain and make accessible the policies and procedures as listed but not limited to those found in Section 10.8 School Policies. - 5.
 Comply with all material legal, statutory, regulatory, or contractual requirements contained in the charter contract that are not otherwise stated herein. - 6.
-Meet the requirements by other entities to which the school is accountable in addition to the Charter School Commission.
+Meet the requirements by other entities to which the school is accountable in addition to the Charter School Commission. - Comply with the Commission as they conduct or require oversight activities including, but not limited to, inquiries, records review, investigations and site visits consistent with HRS §302D-17.